kjh1980/MoEngage-Docs/windows.rst

 -------------------------------------------------

 In order to get smart trigger In-App Campaign for any event,you need to call MoEngage.getInAppMessage(bool autoHandle) atleast once in app lifecycle.
+Also if you want to handle action button click event you can subscibe to MoEngage.InAppActionButtonClicked event.